Afghanistan profile - Leaders

 Ashraf Ghani was sworn in as president in September 2014 following months of bitter argument over who won the election.

-He replaced Hamid Karzai, who led the country for twelve years since the Taliban was overthrown in 2001.
+He replaced Hamid Karzai, who led the country for twelve years after the Taliban were overthrown in 2001.

 President Ghani heads a government of national unity with Abdullah Abdullah, the runner-up in the disputed election.
 Speaking at the inauguration ceremony, Dr Abdullah said the former rivals were now one team and would work together.

-The long delay in forming a new Afghan government paralysed the economy and encouraged the Taliban, correspondents say.
+The long delay in forming a new government paralysed the economy and encouraged the Taliban.

 Mr Ghani's first act after being sworn in was to sign a decree creating the post of chief executive.
 Mr Abdullah was sworn in to that job.
 The specially created post carries powers similar to those of a prime minister.